MicrosoftDocs/common-data-model-and-service/entity-reference/powerapps/data-platform-intro.md

 * Provide global support for your data and applications by leveraging translation of entity and field names.

 Each entity contains a set of records that users can create, read, update, and delete.
 You can create relationships between entities so that you can look up information in one entity based on a record in another entity.
 For example, you could create a custom entity to track events which a customer had attended.
 By adding the Customer to your custom entity as a lookup field, you establish a relationship between the two entities which can be leveraged in your app and in reporting.

-For information on purchasing a plan for using the Common Data Service, see [Pricing info](../administrator/pricing-billing-skus.md).

 ## Why use entities?
 Entities within the Common Data Service, both standard and custom, allow a secure and cloud-based storage option for your data.
 Entities allow you to create a business-focused definition of your data for use within your apps.
 If you're not sure if entities are your best option, consider these benefits: